 A second, even cheaper method is to use a transparent, good-quality balloon and stretch and insert your phone into that.
 Since it’s Holi, you’ll have water balloons all around.
 Get your phone inside one of them and tie a knot below.
 You’ll be able to still use the phone.
 However, there’s a risk of the balloon tearing.

 You can also try to add extra security by putting tape on all the open ends of the phone like sim tray, charging jack, and headphone jack.
 This step is easy to do, just make sure the holes in the phones have coverage.

 If your phone gets water damage during Holi this is what you can do to save it:

 However, if it still does not work out, do not worry – we are here for you!
 Whatever the damage is to your phone during Holi, come to us.
-Bring your smartphone to us at our Cashify Stores – we will sort out your phone problems on spot.
+Bring your smartphone to us at our Cashify Store – we will sort out your phone problems on spot.
 We take care of everything from display to battery and so much more.
-We will try our very best to sort your issues.
+We will try our very best to sort out your issues.
 Furthermore, what’s interesting is that we will do all of this at your home too.